EngAAlex/VAIM/server/README.md

 ### Build

+Building and installation can be done automatically using the install script in the ```scripts``` folder located in the root of this repository or manually as follows.

 In the following, command line statements work interchangeably on both Windows and Linux unless explicitly stated otherwise.
 They also assume the working directory to be ```/path/to/VAIM/server```.

 Before building, modify the ```application.properties``` file to match your Neo4J configuration and GraphVIZ configuration.
 VAIM looks for the SFDP GraphVIZ function from the command line.
 The default is "sfdp", meaning that GraphVIZ is run from PATH.
 These configurations are not necessary if you installed VAIM using the installation script.